About Us

 The Alano Club initially met in a building on Bond Street, but as the number of participants increased, we quickly outgrew our space.
 Dr. O. Nathan French donated his home at 1020 College Avenue NE, where the Alano Club still meets today.

-The Alano Club has had two major renovations in 1982 and 2006, plus a foundation repair in 2015.
-We hear all the time from out-ot-town visitors that they’d have to go “a long way to find a club as good as this one is.”
-We are grateful to have this big house of ours and strive to be good stewards of its use.
+The Alano Club has had two major renovations; one in 1982, one in 2006, plus a foundation repair in 2015.
+Out-of-town visitors frequently report "they’d have to go a long way to find a club as good as this one is.”
+We are grateful to have this facility and strive to be good stewards of it's use.

 Today, we serve over 50,000 people each year, with over 265,000 individual meeting visits.
 Our club is open from 8:00 AM to 9:15 PM every day of the year.
-Our meeting spaces are clean and friendly, and we have a resource library and club café where you can enjoy a cup of coffee, read, and practice sobriety.
+Our meeting spaces are clean and friendly.
+We have a resource library and club café where fellowship, food and resources assist in the practice sobriety.

 What Makes Our Club Special

-Because alcoholism is a family disease, the Alano Club has expanded our programming to reach others in need through other programs like Al-Anon and Alateen groups for families and friends of the alcoholic.
+Alcoholism is a family disease.
+The Alano Club has expanded programming to reach others through compatible programs such as Al-Anon and Alateen groups.These groups address how addiction affects families and friends of the alcoholic.

-We’ve also added other groups to support our friends and neighbors as they recover from other types of addiction through programs like Narcotics Anonymous and Heroin Anonymous, along with family support groups like Nar-Anon and SMART Family & Friends.
+Additional groups were added to support our friends and neighbors as they recover from other types of addiction.
+Programs including Narcotics Anonymous and Heroin Anonymous, along with family support groups include Nar-Anon and SMART Family & Friends.

-And because it’s not uncommon for people in recovery to replace one addiction with another, we now have Food Addicts in Recovery and Eating Disorder Anonymous.
+It is not uncommon for people in recovery to replace one addiction with another,so we now have Food Addicts in Recovery and Eating Disorder Anonymous.

 For over 70 years, the Alano Club of Kent County’s mission has been to serve those recovering from addiction by providing a welcoming place for support, meetings, and fellowship.
-People come to us in various ways: some are referred by the Kent County Court System, a health care provider, at the urging of family or loved ones, and some on their own initiative.
-Regardless of how a person ends up at the Alano Club, they are immediately part of our family when they get here.
+People come tothe Alano Club through various points of entry: some are referred by the Kent County Court System, a health care provider, at the urging of family or loved ones, and some by their own initiative.
+Regardless of how a person ends up at the Alano Club, they are embraced into a familial community.

 We'll Save A Seat For You!